jarrettmeyer/jarrettmeyer.github.io/_posts/2019-08-19-svg-morphing-elements.md

 }
 ```

 Next, we need to define our rectangle.
+It is much more straightforward than the circle.

 ```js
 function toRectangle(left, top, width, height, n) {